The suitcase of wonders

 ‘Hataklit’ LTD Haifa”

-As Dov Zeira’s words, like my father, you can hear some lack of particular interest that was in that era for this music, I guess they probably got these things as they are and didn’t feel that something new or important is happening.
-And amazingly, I don’t know if it’s luck or not, but those collections designed primarily my music taste and the way that I understand how the music changed profoundly in our days.
+As Dov Zeira’s words suggest, like my father, there was a lack of particular interest in that era for this music.
+They probably accepted things as they were and didn’t feel that something new or important was happening.
+Interestingly, those collections primarily shaped my music taste and helped me understand how music has profoundly changed over time.

-There wasn’t such resistance for things that came from abroad, and from the other side, people and youngsters didn’t run after it, they were busy with other things.
-While I thank so much that I won, probably accidentally, to be exposed to that kind of music in that sort of way.
-So here is a nugget that contains a good selection from the soundtrack of my childhood.
-I think it has a lot of value, most of these songs didn’t turn to be classics, but I found a lot of musical value inside them, much more than a personal nostalgia.
-I made this nugget from the actual records that for my great pleasure, they survived the years especially after a small child abused them.
-I even hustled and connected my old record player to the computer to transfer this experience in the most authentic way that I can, with the limited monophonic sound.
-Pay attention – those of you who have sensitive listening capability will hear the slightly faster speed playing from the standard.
-That’s the way this record player is playing (it doesn’t have a Pitch knob like in advanced tables where you can adjust the playing speed accurately)
+Hearing these insights from an authentic source who lived through those days gives me a stronger and more accurate perspective compared to the nostalgic portrayal of the 1960s by current media.
+There wasn’t a significant resistance to things from abroad, but people, especially youngsters, weren’t running after it either; they were busy with other things.
+I feel lucky to have been accidentally exposed to that kind of music.
+Here is a nugget containing a good selection from the soundtrack of my childhood.
+Most of these songs didn’t become classics, but they hold a lot of musical value for me, more than just personal nostalgia.
+I made this nugget from the actual records, which, to my great pleasure, survived the years, even after being handled by a small child.
+I even connected my old record player to the computer to transfer this experience in the most authentic way possible, with limited monophonic sound.
+For those with sensitive ears, you might notice the slightly faster playback speed.
+That’s how this record player works; it doesn’t have a pitch knob like advanced turntables where you can adjust the speed accurately.

 That’s it, now click the play: